-1. A collective redundancy shall be deemed to be the termination of employment agreements by an employer for 30 calendar days on a basis that is not conditioned by an employee's person or behaviour, or by the expiry of the employment agreements:

-b) with at least 10% of employees - in an organisation in which the number of employees is more than 100.

-2. If an employer is planning collective redundancies, he/she/it shall start consultations with the employees' association (or if there is no employees' association, with the employees' representatives) within a reasonable time, with a view to reaching a possible agreement.
-Consultations shall at least include the ways and means of preventing collective redundancies or reducing the number of employees to be laid off, and the possibility of re-employment in respect of laid-off employees, and support for their retraining.

-3. An employer shall send a written notification to the Minister, and to the employees whose employment agreements are being terminated, at least 45 calendar days before the collective redundancy.
-An employer shall communicate to the employees'

-association (or if there is no employees' association, to the employees' representatives) a copy of the notification sent to the Minister.
-A collective redundancy shall take effect 45 calendar days after the notification has been sent to the Minister.

-4. Employees shall be granted an opportunity to submit constructive proposals.
-The employer shall provide the following information to the employees' association (or if there is no employees' association, the employees' representatives) in writing: the reasons for the planned collective redundancy, the number and category of employees to be laid off, the total number and categories of employees in the organisation, the period of time during which the collective redundancy will take place, and the criteria according to which employees to be laid off are selected and paid compensation.

-5. An employer shall send to the Minister a copy of the written notification on the information referred to in paragraph 4 of this article sent to the employees' association (or if there is no employees' association, to the employees' representatives).
+- 1. A collective redundancy shall be deemed to be the termination of employment agreements by an employer for 30 calenda days on a basis that is not conditioned by an employee's person or behaviour, or by the expiry of the employment agreements: - a) with at least 10 employees in an organisation in which the number of employees is more than 20 but less than 100; - b) with at least 10% of employees in an organisation in which the number of employees is more than 100. - 2.
+If an employer is planning collective redundancies, he/she/it shall start consultations with the employees' association (or i there is no employees' association, with the employees' representatives) within a reasonable time, with a view to reaching possible agreement.
+Consultations shall at least include the ways and means of preventing collective redundancies or reducing the number of employees to be laid off, and the possibility of re-employment in respect of laid-off employees, and support fo their retraining. - 3.
+An employer shall send a written notification to the Minister, and to the employees whose employment agreements are beir terminated, at least 45 calendar days before the collective redundancy.
+An employer shall communicate to the employees association (or if there is no employees' association, to the employees' representatives) a copy of the notification sent to the Minister.
+A collective redundancy shall take effect 45 calendar days after the notification has been sent to the Minister. - 4.
+Employees shall be granted an opportunity to submit constructive proposals.
+The employer shall provide the following information to the employees' association (or if there is no employees' association, the employees' representatives) in writing the reasons for the planned collective redundancy, the number and category of employees to be laid off, the total number and categories of employees in the organisation, the period of time during which the collective redundancy will take place, and the criteria according to which employees to be laid off are selected and paid compensation. - 5.
+An employer shall send to the Minister a copy of the written notification on the information referred to in paragraph 4 of the article sent to the employees' association (or if there is no employees' association, to the employees' representatives).

-Organic Law of Georgia No 7177 of 29 September 2020 - website, 5.10.2020 a) 'transfer of an undertaking' shall mean the transfer of an undertaking or business, or part of an undertaking or business, on the basis of a transaction or law, which, inter alia, includes the transfer of an economic activity which retains its identity and/or substantial similarity, meaning an organised grouping of resources which has the objective of pursuing a central or an ancillary economic activity;
+Organic Law of Georgia No 7177 of 29 September 2020 website, 5.10.2020 basis of a transaction or law, which, inter alia, includes the transfer of an economic activity which retains its identity and/o substantial similarity, meaning an organised grouping of resources which has the objective of pursuing a central or an ancillar economic activity;